sinisuba/DirInfo/README.md

 ![after-new-dir](../main/After_NewDir.png?raw=true)

  # Users can also specify the directory via ListBox selection
-Users can double-click the directory they intend to browse.
+Users can double-click the directory they wish to browse.

 ![directory-selection](../main/DirectorySelection.png?raw=true)